edgelesssys/uplosi/README.md

 - Default: `[]`
 - Required: no

 Additional Secure Boot UEFI certificates can be added to the image to perform Trusted Launch with images that contain boot components which have been signed using a custom key.
 The certificates will be bound as UEFI db keys to an Image Version.
-The values have to specified as single-line base64-encoded DER certificates.
+The values have to be specified as single-line base64-encoded DER certificates.
 Example: `["MIIC0DCCAbigAwIBAgIUI7..."]`.

 ### `base.gcp.project` / `variant.<name>.gcp.project`